 call for proposals & papers

-On behalf of India Public Policy Network (IPPN), Bharti Institute of Public Policy takes great pleasure in inviting you to the 3rd IPPN Annual Conference, to be held during March 20-22, 2020 at the Indian School of Business, Mohali Campus.
+On behalf of India Public Policy Network (IPPN), Bharti Institute of Public Policy takes great pleasure in inviting you to the 3rd IPPN Annual Conference, to be held during 26th - 27th March, 2021 as a Hybrid Conference at the Indian School of Business, Mohali along with an option to attend virtually.
+There will be pre-conference workshops on 25th March, 2021.
 The conference will bring together academics, researchers, and practitioners from national and international universities, research institutions, civil society organizations, public agencies, and the private sector.
 The conference is an excellent platform to present research, engage with topical issues, and collaborate with like-minded individuals to address critical issues in public policy.

 Technology has been a transformative force in society over the last several decades and its impact is moderated to a great extent by public policy.
 Technological advancements have provided valuable opportunities for refining and restructuring the existing public policy framework, along with many other positive implications for society at large.
 Policy regulates and drives technological interventions as diverse as artificial intelligence, cybersecurity, biotechnology, and digital identity.
 However, these technological innovations also generate ambiguity and anxiety, which has led to a collective sense of concern about the speed and intensity of these changes, and whether and how they can be harnessed for social benefit.
 Eventually, how we as an epistemic community prepare for, respond to, and anticipate next steps will be critical for the future of the interface between technology and society.
 Public policy is critical for shaping technology as a force that raises awareness, assuages fears, builds trust, and opens development pathways for communities.
 The IPPN annual conference this year aims to draw upon the multidisciplinary nature of this topic to explore critical issues at the intersection of technology and public policy.
 The conference welcomes research from all disciplines that incorporates this approach.
 We are especially interested in organized panels and papers that are unique in their emphasis on observation and insight into the theme or any particular sub-theme.